balena-io/etcher/docs/USER-DOCUMENTATION.md

 Deactivate desktop shortcut prompt on GNU/Linux
 -----------------------------------------------

-This is a feature provided by [AppImages](appimage), where the applications prompts the user to automatically register a desktop shortcut to easily access the application.
+This is a feature provided by [AppImages][appimage], where the applications prompts the user to automatically register a desktop shortcut to easily access the application.